 Nordvedt and her team of volunteers either sell the valuable items to help support the store, or raffle them off to shoppers so that everyone has a fair chance of getting the item.
 Everything else, from shirts and jackets to toys and furniture, is free.

-A Service to the Community
+Free Stores are a Service to the Community

 Free store operators across the country have noted that the model works well; people don’t seem to greedily take everything they can get their hands on.
 Instead, they tend to walk away with a handful of items that they truly need, leaving the rest for others.